Prague Experience logoPrague tourist information & travel guide logo

 map showing Lesser Town Square in Prague

-The Lesser Town Square (Malostranské náměstí) in Prague lies at the heart of the Lesser Town (Malá Strana) and has been the hub of this side of the river since the 10th century.
+The Lesser Town Square (Malostranské náměstí) in Prague is the centre of the Lesser Town (Malá Strana).
+It has been the hub of this side of the city since the 10th century, once serving as a marketplace for Prague Castle and as a public meeting place for Lesser Town citizens.

-In the lower half of the square there is a major tram stop, from which you can travel in one direction to Wenceslas Square, and in the other to Prague Castle.
+In the lower half is a major tram stop, from which passengers can travel in one direction to Prague Castle, and in the other across the Vltava River to the Old Town and Wenceslas Square.

-Another building of note is Smiricky Palace at No. 18.
-It was here that Czech nobles gathered on May 22, 1618.
+Another building of note is Smiricky Palace at No.18, where Czech nobles famously gathered on 22 May 1618.
 The next day they threw two Habsburg councillors out of a window at Prague Castle, an act which set off the Thirty Year’s War.

 -----------------------------------------------